 About this course

-This new programme is being launched to meet the demands of our students to further their knowledge and expertise on the more complex nuanced features of the Public Procurement Regime, whether for the public sector or utilities.
+This new programme designed to meet the requirement for participants to further their knowledge and expertise on the more complex nuanced features of the Public Procurement Regime, whether for the public sector or utilities.
 It will address the more infrequently used procedures such as competitive dialogue, competitive procedure with negotiation, innovation partnership, procedures involving negotiation (for Title III/Service Concessions) as well as features such as modifications to contract post award, derogations from competition and handling complex clarifications.
 It will also refer students to key jurisprudence which guides our understanding of some of the more difficult questions faced by procurement professionals.

 Experienced procurement professionals who have successfully managed full tender processes under the open and restricted procedures who are keen to build on their skills and expertise and gain confidence in responding to the more complex queries which arise from time to time.